 Over collection happens when conservative General Counsels cast a vast net to ensure they don't overlook any potentially relevant content.
 It many cases, the GC will instruct the legal and IT departments to collect all data, email, files, social media, etc. from specific custodians between target date ranges with little thought given to the cost of their external attorneys' processing and review billable hours.

 Why is over-collection an issue?
 It comes down to paying outside review attorneys to read every collected document to determine responsiveness, non-responsiveness, privilege, confidentiality, etc. Looking back at the Complex Discovery survey, the average cost of employing eDiscovery review attorneys is in the $40-$50 per hour range.
 However, some law firms may utilize their own staff for review at a much higher rate - $150/hour or more.

 With the cost of review attorneys established, the next logical costs-related question is: how many documents can an attorney review per hour?

 The accepted industry average is 40-50 documents per hour.
 This translates to an average cost per document of review attorneys to read and make a legal decision on its relevancy (assuming 1 page per document) of approximately $1.00.
 This suggests that a results set comprising 100,000 documents would cost $100,000 to review.

 The savings on a single eDiscovery response could amount to $50,000 on a 100,000-document data set.
 Additionally, what if your organization averaged 11 eDiscovery requests per year?
-Your company could realize an annual eDiscovery savings of $550,000 just by performing the data collection and some pre-discovery culling instead of sending unprocessed data sets to your outside counsel.
+Your company could reduce eDiscovery costs by $550,000 annually, just by performing the data collection and some pre-discovery culling instead of sending unprocessed data sets to your outside counsel.